UnitedLands/community/info/brewing.md

 ---
-title: Making Money
+title: Brewing
-description: Guide for new players on how to start making money
+description: Guide for new players on how to start making alcohol
 order: 5
 ---
 # Brewing